 The Open Trickler leverages the phone’s built-in keyboard and interfaces to avoid unnecessary work.

 The app software was developed with Flutter, which allows it to be built for both Apple and Android.
-At the time of writing, the Open Trickler app is available for Android devices.

 You can download and learn more about the mobile app source code on GitHub.